Fred Allison: Life

 Allison was born in Glade Spring, Virginia July 4, 1882 and earned a degree from Emory and Henry College in Emory, Virginia in 1904.
 After teaching at the same college, he decided to attend Johns Hopkins University Baltimore to get a degree in physics.
 After several years there (teaching at Emory and Henry and working on his Ph.D. in alternate years) he switched to the University of Virginia, and receiving his Ph.D. in physics in 1920 while working with Jesse Beams.

 In 1922, Allison was invited to create the physics department of Alabama Polytechnic Institute, which later became Auburn University.
 As Dean of the Graduate school, he helped found the school's first Ph.D. programs.
 He stayed at the Polytechnic Institute for 31 years, until mandatory retirement.
 He then returned to Emory and Henry College as chair of the science division for three years.
 This was followed by teaching physics at Huntingdon College from 1956 to 1968.
 After this last lecturing position, he returned in 1969 to Auburn University and continued his lab work until one month before his death on August 2, 1974.

 In the 1960s, Auburn University constructed the Allison Laboratory Building, which housed the University's physics department until May 2019, when the department was moved into the newly-expanded Leach Science Center.
-Earlier in 2019, the Auburn University Board of Trustees had voted to demolish both the Allison Laboratory Building and Parker Hall, the headquarters of the University's mathematics department, in order to clear space for the construction of a two-story ,151,000-square-foot academic space known as the Academic Classroom and Laboratory Complex (ACLC) and a three-story, 48,000-sqaure-foot campus dining hall.
+Earlier in 2019, the Auburn University Board of Trustees had voted to demolish both the Allison Laboratory Building and Parker Hall, the headquarters of the University's mathematics department, in order to clear space for the construction of a two-story, 151,000-square-foot academic space known as the Academic Classroom and Laboratory Complex (ACLC) and a three-story, 48,000-square-foot campus dining hall.
 The Allison Laboratory Building was fully demolished by early 2021, while, for currently unknown reasons, construction plans were amended to allow Parker Hall to remain standing.